nvim-neorg/norgopolis/README.md

 The Norgopolis server reference-counts registered clients.
 If clients die or time out with no communication for a certain duration, they are removed from the reference count.
 If the reference count hits zero, Norgopolis will gracefully exit itself and all its child processes.

 The core of Norgopolis is a communications router between the frontend gRPC connection(s) and the set of currently loaded modules.
-"Modules" are executable binaries that conform to the Neorg native module standard, providing a configurations TOML and a stdin/stdout-based RPC communications interface.
-Modules provide services to their callers.
+"Modules" are executable binaries that conform to the Neorg native module standard.
+The standard defines a brotobuffer gRPC interface over stdin/stdout-based communications channel.
+Modules must be able to accept a method invocation call and on startuo provide a message declaring their name, semantic version number and directly dependant other modules by name and semantic version number.
 Norgberg is an example of such a module, providing database services.

 Related to the router is Norgopolis' loader capability.
 Norgopolis routes calls using a module name specified in the RPC protocol buffer data.
 If no such module is currently registered on the router, Norgopolis will attempt to locate the binary in a modules directory and spawn a child thread with that binary in it.
 This allows for inherent lazy loading, "self-loading" and adding-modules-underway.
-Modules may declare transient module dependencies in their configurations TOML, in which case the Norgobolis loader will verify availability and fail the load if dependencies are not availiable.
+Modules may declare transient module dependencies in their startup information structure, in which case the Norgobolis loader will verify availability and fail the load if dependencies are not availiable.
 Likewise, inabililty to locate an executable binary will fail gracefully.

 Modules only have to be compiled binaries or otherwise executable programs.
 They run as independent child threads of Norgopolis.
 Note: that means of Norgopolis exists, so will these child threads.
 This is by design and should be bypassed sparingly.
 Norgopolis will broadcast shutdown RPC messages when it exits.